girikgarg8/Namaste-React-Frontend-Cohort/Session-12-Lets-Build-Our-Store/theory/Notes.md

 If we want to compare two objects by reference, we can do so by using the strict equality operator `===`

-`Redux Toolkit` compares state objects by reference, which means that it checks the memory locations of the previous state object and the current state object to determine whether there is any change in the state.
+`Redux Toolkit` compares state objects by reference, which means that it checks the memory locations of the previous state object and the current state object (after dispatchung an action) to determine whether there is any change in the state.
 Let's now take a example:

 ```
 let prevState = {id : 9}